Ripple effect mapping makes waves in the world of evaluation

-Just ask Mike Liepold, University of Minnesota Extension Leadership and Civic Engagement educator.
+Just ask Mike Liepold, former University of Minnesota Extension leadership and civic engagement educator.
 Mike used the REM process twice to evaluate the Minnesota Agriculture and Rural Leadership (MARL) program — a leadership education program

 "We collect a lot of quantitative data on our MARL classes," Liepold says.
 "That's important, but the data doesn't tell a story that's interesting or resonates with our stakeholders.
 REM brings some color and life to the statistics we share."

 Liepold also cites a distinct benefit that the process offers to "humble" Midwesterners.
 "They might not want to talk about their own successes, but REM lets them talk about what others have done."

 How Extension uses REM

 Extension has been using REM to discover the impacts of community projects or programs.
 REM sessions combine several evaluation techniques to produce "maps" that tell the story of a program.
 Of course, these maps don't depict geography — they depict the effects of an initiative.
 And, as noted, the maps also do more than inform an evaluation report.

 "Ripple effect mapping is a powerful technique to document the impacts of a project or program.
 But REM also engages and re-energizes community members who need a shot in the arm as they get things done.
 Conventional evaluation techniques like surveys and focus groups don't do that," says Scott Chazdon.
 Chazdon is the evaluation and research specialist with the Extension Center for Community Vitality (CV).
 "It can't replace conventional evaluation techniques, but it's a great addition to the evaluator's toolbox," he notes.